bcgov/smk-cli/docs/edit-an-app.md

 Details on the tools and how they work can be found in the [SMK Documentation](https://bcgov.github.io/smk/docs/SMK-Client-Configuration)

 > __Note:__ It is also possible to create your own custom tools and screens in SMK.
 This requires an understanding of javascript development.
-Custom tools will not dislay in the SMK-CLI tools menu.
+Custom tools will not display in the SMK-CLI tools menu.

 ### Adding a Tool